 HE fees are set two years in advance.
-The fee set for 2023/24 is £5,500.
+The fee set for 2024/25 is £5,500.

-It is proposed to increase maintain the HE fee to £5,500 for new HE learners enrolling in 2024/25.
+It is proposed to increase the HE fee to £5,850 for new HE learners enrolling in 2022/26.
+This increase equates to 6.4% which reflects staffing and non-pay cost increases incurred by the College.
 This will enable the College to make an adequate contribution whilst maintaining a significant differential to the £9,250 charged by Universities.
 This fee will remain competitive relative to other local Colleges.